Clean Makeup That Actually Works (For Sensitive Skin)

 My clean beauty turning point

+I was a Sephora kid with great skin until I wasn’t.
 A few weeks before prom, my face blew up.
-I cycled through every acne product I could find.
-Nothing helped.
-Eventually it clicked that the makeup I was layering on every day was doing more harm than anything I was using to “fix” it.
+I cycled through every acne product I could find, and nothing helped.
+Eventually, it clicked that the makeup I was layering on every day was doing more damage than the skincare meant to fix it.

 Where I keep ALL of my clean beauty picks

-I keep everything I actually use and rebuy in one place so I don’t have to re-decide every time something runs out.
+I keep everything I actually use and rebuy in one place, so I don’t have to re-decide every time something runs out.
 If you just want the shortlist without commentary, it’s all here.
 This post is for context.
 That list is for real life.

-→ Shop my clean beauty favorites here
+Shop my clean beauty favorites here!

 The Chronically Chic Non-Toxic Makeup Picks